tzivadinovic/komma/README.md

-# komma
+# komma blog

-Blog developed in thymeleaf using Spring boot framework
+####Developed a tech blog website using Thymeleaf and Spring Boot framework.
+The system has role based authentication and authorization.
+The system also has complete administration facilities for users, posts, categories etc.